gdt050579/EnumBitFlags/README.md

     Flag_3 = 0x04
   }
   ```
 * `empty` The name of the empty variant.
 An empty variant is the case where not bits are being set up.
-If not specified, it will `None` will be generated.
+If not specified, `None` will be generated.
 The name of the empty variant must NOT be present in the enum variants and must start with a letter or underline character and can contain letters, numbers and the underline character. _Example_
   ```rs
   #[EnumBitFlags(empty=Nothing)]
   enum MyFlags {